Supporting construction stakeholders to handle site defects on small-scale projects.

 AI prototyping | July - August 2025

-Problem: Construction stakeholders need to formally record site defects with ongoing works, usually numbering around 20 to 50 per week for a small project.
-To log and communicate this effectively to other stakeholders, they either use expensive, complex software designed for large construction projects or informal, slow methods that are inefficient and prone to human error.
+Problem: Construction stakeholders are contractually required to report site defects with ongoing works, and most projects usually have between 15 and 40 issues per week.
+To accurately report this, they either use expensive, complex software designed for large construction projects, or slow and inefficient manual methods that are prone to human error.

-Solution: A simple platform for creating and organising site snags, able to generate simple reports for coordination with the larger project team.
+Solution: A simple platform for documenting and organising site snags, able to generate customisable PDF reports for coordination with the larger project team.

-Project timeline: One month from research through to initial user testing.
+Project timeline: Approx. 100 hours from research through to initial user testing.

-Read the full report below or try the Lovable prototype here.
+Read the full report below or try the prototype here.

 Project inspiration